-The closing valve for Blackwater outlet is placed in the engine room.
+The closing valve for blackwater outlet is placed under the cockpit floor in the engine room.

-Picture 11: Location of the black water outlet and valve (1)
+Picture 12: Location of the black water outlet and valve (1)

-When the valve handle is across the hose, then it is closed (Figure 3 above).
-When the valve handle is placed parallel with the hose, then it is open (Fig. 3 below).
+When the valve handle is across the hose, then it is closed (Figure 12).
+When the valve handle is placed parallel with the hose, then it is open (Figure 12).

-Figure 3
+Figure 12